-There are thousands of ways in which families help one another, and many of these behaviors are completely harmless.
-Making meals to mark special occasions, performing half of the household chores or stepping up childcare duties when one partner is sick are all common, helpful activities that shouldn’t cause concern.
+There are thousands of ways family members help one another, and many of these behaviors are completely harmless.
+Making meals to mark special occasions, performing a fair share of household chores,or participating in family bill-paying are all helpful activities that shouldn’t cause concern.
 Enabling behaviors, in turn, are slightly more insidious.

 A person who enables, in trying to help, is placing a shield between the person and the addiction.
 The enabler may believe that the activities are helpful, but in reality, they serve to lock the addiction in place.
-Enabling is typically defined as doing something for the addict that the addict would be capable of doing alone, if the addiction wasn’t a factor.
+Enabling is typically defined as doing something for the addict that the addict would be capable of doing alone if the addiction wasn’t present.
 A few examples might help to make this distinction easier to understand.

 After a night of binge drinking, a man with a long history of alcoholism staggers home to his wife.
 She may enable his behavior by: